bhrutledge/resume/brian-rutledge-resume.md

 ## Summary

-I have over 12 years of experience in learning software systems, using them to solve problems, and explaining their concepts and usage.
+I have been writing and using software to solve problems for over 12 years.
+I enjoy studying software systems and explaining how they work.
 I'm looking for opportunities to exercise those skills with a team of people working towards a sustainable future.

 I was an embedded software engineer for three years, then left the industry in 2005 to pursue people-oriented work.
 I was fortunate to find it at a large bike